astropy/astropy-APEs/APE14.rst

-The API above provides a way to distinguish between pixel coordinates defined using the standard Cartesian ordering (x, y) and array indices defined using the (row, column) ordering.
+The API above provides a way to distinguish between pixel coordinates defined using the standard Cartesian ordering (x, y) and array indices defined using the row-major ordering (i.e. row, column).
 For example, values returned from ``world_to_pixel_values`` would be in the correct order to use for plotting using e.g. Matplotlib, while values returned from ``world_to_index_values`` would be in the correct order to use for indexing a Numpy array.
-Both are valid and we therefore provide two methods for each transformation.
+Both are valid in different contexts and we therefore provide two methods for each transformation.

 We do not mandate a specific order for the world coordinates.
 While it might be tempting to assume the 'same' order as for pixel coordinates, this only makes